Summary

 Key roles and responsibilities

-Service NSW expects employees at all levels to be committed to fair, effective, and efficient complaint handling in line with the NSW Government Customer Commitments, as well as the Service NSW values.
+We expect employees at all levels to be committed to fair, effective, and efficient complaint management in line with the NSW Government Customer Commitments, as well as the Service NSW values.
+Collectively, these commitments and values outline our promise to customers on what they can expect when receiving NSW Government services.
+The following NSW Ombudsman commitments will also apply when managing complaints:

-• respectful treatment
+• Respectful treatment

-• information and accessibility
+• Information and accessibility

-• good communication
+• Good communication

-• taking ownership
+• Taking ownership

-• timeliness
+• Timeliness

-• transparency.
+• Transparency

 Secretary